 The dyes offer an interesting and varied technique.
 Fabrics can be painted or dyed with the dischargeable dyes which are readily removed with discharge paste.
 This alone offers a variation on the resist technique.
 Combining discharge paste (formosul and indalca), or Jacquard Discharge Paste, with an Illuminating dye has the effect of replacing the bleached out area with the colour from the Illuminating dye.
 After steaming and drying, the fabric is washed in cold and then hand hot water to remove all surplus dye and chemicals.

-Another method of discharging is to make a discharge paste from 1 part soda ash to 4 parts spectralite and then applying heat by ironing.
+Another method of discharging is to make a discharge paste from 1 part Soda Ash to 4 parts Thiourea Dioxide and then applying heat by ironing.
 This gives you time to watch the discharge process and stop it when the fabric has discharged to a colour that you want.
 For example, black will go through different phases of colour loss.
 You can stop the process at any time by rinsing the fabric in cool water.

 Modern irons are very limited in the highest temperature they can achieve.
 This may be below that required to set dyes or discharge.
 If you are finding problems with this, it may help to check through garage sales for an old iron for your work.